conan-io/conan-center-index/docs/faqs.md

 This is the safest way, users will be warned of deprecation and their projects will not risk breaking.
 As aditional examples, take a look on follow recipes: [dcmtk](https://github.com/conan-io/conan-center-index/blob/5e6089005f0bb66cd16db7b0e5f37f5081c7820c/recipes/dcmtk/all/conanfile.py#L24), [gtsam](https://github.com/conan-io/conan-center-index/blob/f7f18ab050e5d97fac70932b0ba4c115a930958c/recipes/gtsam/all/conanfile.py#L40) and [libcurl](https://github.com/conan-io/conan-center-index/blob/f834ee1c82564199fdd9ca2f95231693c1a7136a/recipes/libcurl/all/conanfile.py#L24).

+However, if logic is too complex (this is subjective and depends on the Conan review team) then just remove the option.
+After one month, we will welcome a PR removing the option that was deprecated.